 What is Breast Reduction Surgery?

 When a patient’s breasts are larger than their frame can support (macromastia) it can cause a variety of symptoms, such as pain and compression in the neck and spine.
-Breast reduction, or reduction mammoplasty is a procedure intended to decrease the size of the breast and help alleviate these and other symptoms by reducing the size of the breasts while maintaining a natural breast shape.
+Reduction mammoplasty is a procedure intended to decrease the size of the breast and help alleviate these and other symptoms by reducing the size of the breasts while maintaining a natural breast shape.

-Some women choose to undergo breast reduction because they are dissatisfied with the size of their breasts – which can cause discomfort or pain in the neck and back.
+Some women choose to undergo surgery because they are dissatisfied with the size of their breasts – which can cause discomfort or pain in the neck and back.
 They may have difficulty shopping for clothing or suffer from rashes under their breasts.
-Candidates for breast reduction should be mentally and physically healthy and at a relatively stable weight for best long-term results.
+Candidates for surgery should be mentally and physically healthy and at a relatively stable weight for best long-term results.
 Tobacco use is strongly discouraged as it can slow healing and lead to complications from surgery.

-Fact: Most women with macromastia or large breasts require at least 500gm of tissue in each breast to be removed during breast reduction in order to eliminate their symptoms.
+Fact: Most women with macromastia or large breasts require at least 500gm of tissue in each breast to be removed during surgery in order to eliminate their symptoms.

 Options and Variations

-There are two major considerations when Dr. Raj plans a breast reduction.
+There are two major considerations when Dr. Raj plans a reduction.